lino-framework/cg/docs/directives/sw.rst

   proprietary license

+    A license where the :term:`copyright holder` reserves all usage rights to themselves.

-    When using a **proprietary license**, the :term:`copyright holder` controls all usage rights and therefore is also automatically the :term:`product carrier`.
+    When using a proprietary license, the copyright holder of a software product is automatically the :term:`product carrier`.

-  product carrier

-    The legal or natural person who *carries* and *governs* the usage of a :term:`software product` and represents the community of its users.
-He invests into development, maintenance and marketing of the product.
-He decides about the product's lifetime, usage conditions, functionalities and priorities of development.
-He can delegate parts of his work to external service providers.

   free software license

+    A licence where the :term:`copyright holder` explicitly gives away all usage rights under certain conditions.

-    When publishing a :term:`software product` under a **free license**, the :term:`copyright holder` explicitly renounces from controlling usage rights on the product.
-Such a product may be used by anybody as a base for derived work.
+    A :term:`software product` published under a free license may be used by other software developers as a base for derived work.
 This is why the :term:`product carrier` of a free software product is legally not defined.
 Free software belongs to nobody, because it belongs to everybody.